Moocar/dotfiles-2016/README.md

 `freshen.sh` is a script that installs common mac programs via brew.
-It uses brew-cask to install applications that typically require a download such as dropbox an chrome.
+It uses brew-cask to install applications that typically require a download such as dropbox and chrome.
 It also installs python, Mjolnir and configures it

 ### install.sh